iburn78/open-trading-api/work/note.md

     - Adding files / modifying files are ok, but when the package names are changed (directory name changes), rerun pip install -e .
     - After that, you can run scripts or modules without import errors — no need to manually adjust sys.path.
 - all subpackages have to be declared, and need to be accessed from the respective parent packages
+- now you can run py files independently in script folder

 ## Notes
 ### Market knowledge